About PHS

 • other miscellaneous costs (~5%)

-It is the responsibility of the Executive Volunteers to determine what our expenses are and to set a membership fee that will cover them.
-Because membership numbers can fluctuate in unpredictable ways, the Executive Volunteers are also tasked with ensuring our co-op has the financial reserves to survive the occasional dip in membership and may hold fundraisers to cover budget shortfalls or replenish our reserves.
+It is the responsibility of our Leadership Team to determine what our expenses are and to set a membership fee that will cover them.
+Because membership numbers can fluctuate in unpredictable ways, our Leadership Team is also tasked with ensuring our co-op has the financial reserves to survive the occasional dip in membership and may hold fundraisers to cover budget shortfalls or replenish our reserves.

 Classes

-All current members of the co-op participate in the process of selecting classes for the following academic year.
+All current members of our co-op participate in the process of selecting classes for the following academic year.

 Suggestions for classes can come from any current co-op student, parent, guardian, or caregiver, current and prospective instructors, and even from prospective students.
 Suggestions should be made by the end of January.

 Current members (students, parents, guardians, and caregivers) participate in voting on those suggestions.
-Executive Volunteers can opt to also solicit prospective members about their interests, but the preferences of current members take priority.
+The Leadership Team can opt to also solicit prospective members about their interests, but the preferences of current members take priority.
 Voting usually takes place in February.

-While Executive Volunteers strive to honor the preferences of members as shown by their votes on the Course Interest Survey, there will be decisions that must be made based on available classroom space and in order to create a course schedule with a good balance between ages and topics.
+While the Leadership Team strives to honor the preferences of members as shown by their votes on the Course Interest Survey, there will be decisions that must be made based on available classroom space and in order to create a course schedule with a good balance between ages and topics.
 Classes may also get dropped if no instructor can be found.
-The Executive Volunteers are the ones who make those decisions.
+The members of the Leadership Team are the ones who make those decisions.
 While the search for instructors can delay this process, the goal is to have the course schedule for the following year finalized by early to mid-April of our Spring Semester.

 Because of this collaborative process, PHS has a wonderful variety of classes in the arts, engineering, humanities, mathematics, physical education, sciences, social sciences, technology, and more.